-Frank P. Harvey is Professor of International Relations.
-His current research interests include globalized terrorism, unilateral vs. multilateral security, proliferation, U.S. and Canadian foreign, security and defence policy, NATO military strategy and third-party intervention into ethnic disputes, peacekeeping and humanitarian intervention, US and Canadian foreign and security policy, and national missile defence.
+Frank P. Harvey is Chair of the Department of Political Science.
+Professor of International Relations, his current research interests include globalized terrorism, unilateral vs. multilateral security, proliferation, U.S. and Canadian foreign, security and defence policy, NATO military strategy and third-party intervention into ethnic disputes, peacekeeping and humanitarian intervention, US and Canadian foreign and security policy, and national missile defence.

 Dr. Harvey has published numerous articles on nuclear and conventional deterrence, strategic stability, coercive diplomacy, proliferation, crisis decision-making, protracted ethnic conflict and national missile defence in International Studies Quarterly, Journal of Conflict Resolution, Journal of Politics, International Journal, International Negotiation, Security Studies, International Political Science Review, Canadian Journal of Political Science, Conflict Management and Peace Science, Canadian Military Journal and others.
 His Commentaries have appeared in the Globe and Mail, National Post and Chronicle-Herald (Halifax).

 - "Explaining the Iraq War: Counterfactual Theory, Logic and Evidence" (New York/London: Cambridge University Press).
 Translation rights acquired by Institute of Strategic Studies, Arab Emirates (November/December, 2011)

 - "The Homeland Security Dilemma: Fear, Failure and the Future of American Insecurity" (Routledge, 2008);

 - "Smoke and Mirrors: Globalized Terrorism and the Illusion of Multilateral Security" (University of Toronto Press, 2004) - Runner-up 2004-05, Donner Book Prize